X

 A Challenge for Taiwan, US

-In March, a US military commander claimed that China is on track in its preparations for a potential invasion of Taiwan by 2027.
+In March, a US military commander claimed that China is on track for a potential invasion of Taiwan by 2027.

 While Chinese President Xi Jinping has repeatedly stated that he will not rule out the use of force to retake Taiwan, he also emphasized his desire for a “peaceful reunification.”

-With non-military tactics likely on the table, the FDD recommends taking precautionary measures, including relocating businesses away from the mainland, diversifying its energy imports, and strengthening its financial resilience.
+With non-military tactics likely on the table, the FDD recommends precautionary measures, including relocating businesses away from China, diversifying energy imports, and strengthening financial resilience.

 The think tank also urged the US to develop a playbook of options on how best to respond.